muety/mailwhale/README.md

 First of all, you can get most tasks done through the web UI, available at http://localhost:3000.

 ### 1. Define a user
 To get started with MailWhale, you need to create a **user** first.
-Currently, this is done through hard-coded config (see `seed_users` in [config.default.yml](config.default.yml)).
-Later on, once we have a web UI, there will be a way to easily sign up new users at runtime.
+To do so, you can either let the application initialize a default user by supplying `security.seed_users` in [config.default.yml](config.default.yml)).
+Alternatively, you can also register new users at runtime via API or web UI. `security.allow_signup` needs to be set to `true`.

 ### 2. Create an API client
 It is good practice to not authenticate against the API as a user directly.
 Instead, create an **API client** with limited privileges, that could easily be revoked in the future.
 A client is identified by a **client ID** and a **client secret** (or token), very similar to what you might already be familiar with from AWS APIs.
 Usually, such a client corresponds to an individual client application of yours, which wants to access MailWhale's API.